KU Student Housing Handbook

 Students who live on campus become part of a community of diverse individuals.
 When each student assumes responsibility as a member of the residential community, everyone benefits.
 To ensure residents can exercise their rights as individuals without unduly infringing on the rights of others, certain basic policies and procedures have been established to facilitate mutual respect and consideration among community members.
 Cooperation is essential to developing an environment of mutual respect and support.

-When determining and creating policies, KU Student Housing considered three main areas:
+When determining and creating policies, Housing & Residence Life considered three main areas:

-- Residents should abide by local, state, and federal laws and should abide by university policies and regulations.
+1. Residents should abide by local, state, and federal laws and should abide by University policies and regulations.

 Residents are expected to abide by the University of Kansas Code of Student Rights and Responsibilities and all city, state, and federal laws.
-Conduct must also be consistent with policies outlined in the Student Housing Contract and Housing Handbook.
+Conduct must also be consistent with policies outlined in the Housing & Residence Life Contract and Housing & Residence Life Handbook.
 These regulations, together with the rules of the University of Kansas governing bodies relating to student conduct (e.g. University Senate and the Student Housing Advisory Board), and generally accepted standards of social behavior, are part of the agreement to live here.

 Successful group living can be achieved only through the cooperative effort of each resident.
 Each resident must be aware of their rights and privileges and equally aware of the rights and privileges of others.
 Each resident should expect their rights will be respected and, in a similar manner, each resident must avoid infringing on the rights of others.